JulianAburrow/ManufacturerManager/README.md

 ---

-## Modular Build Configuration

-This solution uses a modular build setup, with reusable GitHub Actions defined for Playwright, SQL Server, and local model integration.
-Each action is isolated for clarity and composability, allowing targeted CI workflows and easier debugging.
-The .github/actions directory contains these components.

----

 ## Error Handling

 - All exceptions in the UI are caught and logged to the database via command handlers.